howl0893/howl0893/README.md

 #

-As a Research Scientist | Engineer with a bachelor’s in engineering physics, I offer a robust skill set in sensor design, full-stack web development, and embedded systems, backed by years of impactful work at Michigan Aerospace.
-With a passion for research, I've led the software development in cutting-edge atmospheric LiDAR projects that leverage robotic control systems and machine learning.
+As a Research Scientist | Engineer with a bachelor's in engineering physics, I have a solid skill set in sensor design, full-stack web development, and embedded systems, backed by years of impactful work at Michigan Aerospace.
+With a passion for research, I've led software development for cutting-edge atmospheric LiDAR projects, using machine learning and robotic systems.
 I am a motivated individual who thrives in a collaborative or remote setting, driven by a relentless curiosity to solve complex problems.
-Committed to lifelong learning, I’m currently focused on advancing my expertise in areas like deep learning and data analytics to further my goal of becoming a digital craftsman.
+Currently, I’m focusing on improving my skills in deep learning and data analytics to advance my career.

 #